 Common VA Lender Overlays

-What overlays are additional lending requirements above and beyond of those required by the Department of Veterans Affairs.
+What overlays are additional lending requirements above and beyond those required by the Department of Veterans Affairs?

-- Most mortgage companies require a 620 to 640 credit score and has 43% to 50% debt to income ratio caps when VA does not require that
+- Most mortgage companies require a 620 to 640 credit score and have 43% to 50% debt to income ratio caps when the VA does not require that

 - VA does not have any minimum credit score requirement